EtWnn/AlphaTerminal/README.md

 To download the match replays, you will need a `.env` file in the `tables` folder, containing the credentials to the database.
 Owner of the repo should provide these.
 Then, go to the `tables` folder in a terminal, and run `python matchesDownload.py`.
 This will download all matches available in the database.

 > Disclaimer: the database is quite big.
-Downloading all replays took us nearly 24h.
+Downloading all replays took us nearly 24h (more than 190 Go).

+#### c. database making

+Now that the matches are downloaded, we can extract the data that we are interested in.
+This is done in the script `generalIOMaker.py`.
+It will be stored in the file `datasets/generalIO_v2.csv`.

+> Disclaimer: same disclaimer as above.
+Constructing the database took us about 16hours.
+More than 21 millions samples (about 30 Go) were created.

 ### 2. Database construction

 ### a.
 Inputs details

-The format of input chosen is a mixed input.
+The input format chosen is a mixed input.
 The first is a 3D matrix representing the board.
 The first two dimensions are for the position, the third for the type of a unit.
 As the board is in a diamond shape, it has been shifted and transform to end as a rectangle which is easier/lighter to interpret by a model.
 The final shape is (15,29,7).
 The second part of the input is flat: it correspond to 7 usefull metrics: `[p1_health, p1_cores, p1_bits, p2_health, p2_cores, p2_bits, turn_number]`

 So our model will be a mixed CNN and FC NN.